aleclarson/react-dev-ssr/README.md

 Since the `react-dev-ssr` runtime only runs on the server, it doesn't need to implement any concept of re-rendering.
 This allows for a drastically simplified runtime.
 Many of React's features are no-ops on the server (eg: `useEffect`, `React.memo`, etc).

+## Help wanted

+This is a work-in-progress.
+Many React features are missing that you might be using.
+If you find a missing feature, please open an issue or PR.

+- Suspense
+- Class components
+- `cloneElement`
+- `isValidElement`
+- `React.Children`
+- `React.lazy`
+- `useReducer`
+- `useId`

 ## Usage

 ```